YinanWang-iis/Region-Resolved-Machine-Learning-of-XANES/README.md

 ## Notes on reproducibility

-- Random seeds are fixed in the notebook where applicable.
+- Random seeds are fixed where applicable to ensure reproducible results.
 - Spectral features are selected by energy-window names, not by positional column indices.
 - Grouped validation uses parsed `configuration_id` values so that spectra from the